IntelliBridge/workforce-lite/README.md

     docker tag <latestbuild>:latest <dockerhub-username>/<imagename>:<release version>
     docker push <dockerhub-username>/<imagename>:<release version>

+Build a new wheel from opensearch and use to build the new docker image.

+    cd opensearch-ironbank-container
+    python3.11 -m build --wheel
+    cp dist/<wheelfile.whl> ../opensearch-ironbank-container/
+    cd ../opensearch-ironbank-container/
+    # Make sure the requirements.txt file references the new wheel file
+    cat requirements.txt
+    docker build -t <imagename>:latest .
+    # Push image to image repository
+    docker login
+    docker tag <latestbuild>:latest <dockerhub-username>/<imagename>:<release version>
+    docker push <dockerhub-username>/<imagename>:<release version>

 You can now make sure the image references in the open-webui-deployment.yaml file is pointing to the image in dockerhub and do

     helm install <name> ./<helm_chart>

+In order to see the application you will need to forward the frontend from minikube:

+    minikube service open-webui --url